This project is an attempt to build a unique experimental 3D printer with these specific goals:

 - it should be compact.
 Large bed with long printing time 24++ hr is really not practical (for DIY) and bigger mechanic leads to a harder tuning process.

-- it should focus on PLA / PVA dual non bowden extruder.
+- it should focus on dual extruder design for PLA / PVA dual non bowden extruder.
 The pressure and hysteresis in the bowden tube is hard to predict and this project aim to avoid that headache.
-PLA/PVA is the only way for FDM printer to produce literally any geometry
+PLA/PVA is the only way for FDM printer to produce literally any geometry.
+We will call the additional axes for the PVA as U, V, and W.

 - it should uses no custom CNC parts to build the printer.
 Anyone with access to 3D printer should be able to build this printer.
 As a result there will be a lot of Openbuilds parts....